nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-12-15-does-test-driven-development-speed-up-development/index.md

 ---
 title: Does test-driven development speed up development?
-description: "Explore how test-driven development can enhance software productivity by reducing complexity and rework.
-A must-read for software professionals!"
+description: Explore how test-driven development can enhance software productivity by reducing complexity and rework.
+A must-read for software professionals!
 date: 2008-12-15
 creator: Martin Hinshelwood
 id: "152"